How cults recruit and indoctrinate their members

 6. Establishment of guilt

-so the recruit is in the door, and no longer asking difficult
+Okay, so the recruit is in the door, and no longer asking

-questions.
-The next step is to make the recruit
+difficult questions.
+The next step is to make the

-the brainwashing of prisoners of war.
-The prisoners had so
+about the brainwashing of prisoners of war.
+The prisoners had

 themselves for their own incarceration.

-It's also used to guilt-trip recruits into getting more involved
+manipulation.
+It's also used to guilt-trip recruits into

 ex-member's story.)